F

 Jean DuShon, Tony Bennett, Stevie Wonder

 McNair's was scheduled to be issued as Motown single #1112, around July of 1967, but it was cancelled.
 It was finally released on a 45 (Motown 1123) but not until early 1968.
-A number of artists—including Connie Haines and actor Jack Soo—cut the song before hers but none has been issued.
+A number of artists—including Connie Haines and actor Jack Soo—cut the song before hers.
+Soo's has not been issued but Haines' is now available as download on a collection titled Motown Unreleased 1965.

 Even though she recorded it in 1966, Jean DuShon considers hers the first.
 It probably was the earliest issued version but according to Motown session records, and the 1965 copyright on McNair's 45, Barbara's was recorded the previous year.